itsAviKaushik/C-Programming-Advanced-Coverage/concepts/basic/3_Compilation_Process/README.md

 ### 2. Compiling
 The next step is to compile the preprocessed file (`hello_world.i`), which generates an intermediate output file in assembly language (`hello_world.s`).
 This file contains assembly-level instructions.
-You can view it using:
+You can view it in your file's directory:

 ### 3. Assembling
 The assembler converts the assembly code (`hello_world.s`) into an object file (`hello_world.o`).
 This object file contains machine-level instructions.
 At this point, external function calls (e.g., `printf()`) remain unresolved.
-View the object file using:
+You can view it in your file's directory

 ### 4. Linking